 The Friends of Clifty Falls State Park supports Clifty Falls State Park.
 We began meeting and getting organized and elected our first officers in 2021.
 We became an official non-profit "501(c)(3)" in September 2021.

-assist at natural and cultural interpretive activities such as hikes, crafts projects or by answering visitor questions - helping to connect visitors with park resources;
+assisting at natural and cultural interpretive activities such as hikes, crafts projects or by answering visitor questions - helping to connect visitors with park resources;

-help the Park staff reach goals through personal assistance and fund-raising;
+helping the Park staff reach goals through personal assistance and fund-raising;

 See the "Activities and Events" page for meeting information the "Be A Friend" page for how to join.